-Contracts between two or more enterprises indicate the division of responsibilities, obligations and rights, assumption of identified risks and pricing arrangements.
-13 The COVID-19 economic downturn may result in the parties departing from contractually agreed terms or parties carrying out activities that are not defined in contracts, eliciting changes to responsibilities and allocation of risks.
+Contracts between two or more enterprises indicate the division of responsibilities, obligations and rights, assumption of identified risks and pricing arrangements.14 The COVID-19 economic downturn may result in the parties departing from contractually agreed terms or parties carrying out activities that are not defined in contracts, eliciting changes to responsibilities and allocation of risks.
 Such changes may not be captured in legal agreements, or not fully captured, unless the parties have agreed expressly to make amendments to account for the COVID-19 economic downturn impacts and consequences.
 Unrelated enterprises under similar circumstances may or may not renegotiate contractual terms to reflect the new market realities.
 In an intra-group scenario, it is imperative to analyze whether third parties, under similar economic circumstances, would agree to modify contractual relations, considering the options realistically available to each party.
-Tax administrations may have to carefully review the changes to the arrangements or the lack of changes, especially in situations where there is evidence of third parties' behaviors.
-14
+Tax administrations may have to carefully review the changes to the arrangements or the lack of changes, especially in situations where there is evidence of third parties' behaviors.15

 Assessment of a contract that is applicable for the COVID-19 pandemic years may involve the verification of whether parties to the contract have actually followed the contractually agreed conditions.
 Contractual terms, whether updated or not, always form only the starting point of a TP analysis, then the actual conduct of the parties must be tested against those contractual terms.
 For both contracts pre-existing the COVID-19 pandemic as well as the new contracts, there could be unforeseen influences that may lead the actual conducts of the parties to deviate from the contracts.
-In such cases, the actual conduct of the parties may prevail over the contractual arrangements.
+In such cases, to the extent that the conduct or other facts are inconsistent with the written contract, the parties' conduct (rather than the terms of the written contract) should be taken as the best evidence of the transaction(s) actually undertaken.16